plgd-dev/doc/content/en/docs/tutorials/working-with-grpc-client.md

 ### Get Resource from Device

-The `GetResourceFromDevice` retrieves resource content directly from the device - resource shadow value is not returned.
+The `GetResourceFromDevice` retrieves resource content directly from the device - device twin resource value is not returned.
 To define the expiration of command, set `GetResourceFromDeviceRequest.time_to_live` in nanoseconds(minimal 100ms).
 If the pending event is expired `GetResourceFromDevice.valid_until` (Unix timestamp in nanoseconds, 0 means forever), the hub skips it and will be removed by creating a new snapshot event.
 > This command execution is "expensive" as it has to reach the real device while your client synchronously waits for a response.

 ### Update Resource Content